nautechsystems/nautilus_trader/docs/user_guide/strategies.md

 of all the possible functionality.

 There are two main parts of a Nautilus trading strategy:
-- The strategy implementation itself, defined by inheriting the `TradingStrategy` class
+- The strategy implementation itself, defined by inheriting the `Strategy` class
-- The _optional_ strategy configuration, defined by inheriting the `TradingStrategyConfig` class
+- The _optional_ strategy configuration, defined by inheriting the `StrategyConfig` class

 ```{note}
 Once a strategy is defined, the same source can be used for backtesting and live trading.